bogdan-len/News-App-Udacity-Graduation-Project/README.md

-## News App Udacity Graduation Project - Using The Guardian test API
+## News App - Using The Guardian test API - Udacity Graduation Project

-## Udacity Lesson 3 Project 2 - Cities and Countries Quiz App
+### Project Overview

+This app displays the latest news headlines posted by The Guardian and offers a link to open the article on the The Guardian website.

+The API provides 10 articles per JSON response so only 10 headlines are displayed at once but I implemented the necessary code to allow switching from one page to another aswell as a manual input page selector.
+Also Users can search headlines by the topic of their interest.